top of page

 Learn more about Blood to Rubies and author Deborah Hufford

-and her popular historical blog, Notes from the Frontier (now
+and her popular historical blog, Notes from the Frontier at these links:

 #1 BTR cover- single medal-FINAL copy.jpg